Inflikted: Album information

 Max Cavalera had indicated that the music on Inflikted would be similar to Sepultura's early death/thrash-metal recordings but it would also have a heavy hardcore punk influence.
 The title track was originally released as a four-track demo entitled "Inflikted (After the Slaughter)" in May 2007, intended as a Soulfly track before being repurposed for the first Cavalera Conspiracy album.

 The album was released on March 24, 2008.
-Two videos for "Sanctuary" have been made, one of which is a censored version of the other.
-Both of these can be found on the band's websites.
+Two videos for "Sanctuary" were made, one of which is a censored version of the other.
+Both can be found on the band's website.

 In 2008, speaking to Kerrang!, Max Cavalera remembered: "This was a stripped-down album that took me and Igor to our metal roots.
 It's like thrash, death metal and hardcore punk all rolled up, and it was easy because that's the stuff we like.
 It's the very heart of what Igor and I are about.
 The passion of metal and punk will never die.
 It was a new start for me and Igor - our first music together for 12 years and such a positive and emotional experience.
 We got over those nerves, and ended up having a great time making that album.
 Sometimes Igor would play so hard his wife wondered if he was on coke...
 It has a quality that is pure Max and Igor, not Soulfly or Sepultura or anything else out there."